0b1-k/Humble-Roots-Project-deprecated-/config/README.md

 	},
 ```

 "enabled": by default, the feature is disabled.
-Set it to 1 to enable it once your PushBullet account is created and configured.
+Set it to 1 to enable it once your [PushBullet account](https://www.pushbullet.com/account) is created and configured.

 "token": every application using the PushBullet API requires a unique token.
-To generate this token, simple go to the [PushBullet account page](https://www.pushbullet.com/account) and copy the **Access Token** shown on the page.
-Then, simply paste the token here between the double quotes.
+To generate this token, simply go to the [PushBullet account page](https://www.pushbullet.com/account) and copy the **Access Token** shown on the page.
+Then, simply paste the token over the "&lt;YOUR APPLICATION TOKEN&gt;", preserving the double quotes.

 "appDevice": specifies an arbitratry device name representing the *Humble Roots Project* application.
-The push notifications emitted by the application will show up under this device name.
+The push notifications sent by the application will show up under this device name.

 "alertDevice": specifies the ID of the mobile device registered with PushBullet that will be used to send SMS messages (Android only, at the moment).
 You can find a list of the devices registered with PushBullet under the [Devices account page](https://www.pushbullet.com/edit-devices).